Chapter 5: Northern Prawn Fishery

 Red-legged banana prawn is widely distributed across the Indo-West Pacific Ocean.
 In Joseph Bonaparte Gulf, a single stock is assumed for assessment purposes.

 Most of the NPF red-legged banana prawn catch is taken in Joseph Bonaparte Gulf, with a smaller proportion taken in the wider NPF to the east.
 A small amount of catch is also taken in regions adjacent to the NPF.
 The catch of red-legged banana prawn is usually a relatively small component of the total banana prawn catch in the NPF.
-Catch was 886 t in 2014, which was the highest since 1997, but dropped substantially to under 50 t in both 2015 and 2016 (Figure 5.2).
+Catch was 886 t in 2014, which was the highest since 1997, but dropped substantially to less than 50 t in both 2015 and 2016, before increasing to 383 t in 2017 (Figure 5.2).

 Estimates of maximum sustainable yield (MSY) and its corresponding spawning biomass level (BMSY) are difficult to derive for short-lived, variable stocks such as red-legged banana prawns.
 Typically, yield is determined largely by the strength of annual recruitment, and therefore annual sustainable yields can be expected to fluctuate widely around deterministic estimates (Plagányi et al. 2009).

-Another hypothesis for the low Joseph Bonaparte Gulf catches is the potential existence of more favourable fishing opportunities in other parts of the multispecies NPF, particularly for tiger prawn fishing in the Gulf of Carpentaria, thereby leading to low fishing effort in Joseph Bonaparte Gulf.
-Preliminary analysis found some association between lower Joseph Bonaparte Gulf catches and higher catch rates in the tiger prawn fishery, which would contribute to low effort in Joseph Bonaparte Gulf during years of unfavourable environmental factors, as explained above.
-So, low Joseph Bonaparte Gulf catches may result from a combination of both poor environmental conditions in Joseph Bonaparte Gulf and better fishing opportunities elsewhere.
+Another hypothesis for the low Joseph Bonaparte Gulf catch and effort is the potential existence of more favourable fishing opportunities in other parts of the multispecies NPF, particularly for tiger prawn in the Gulf of Carpentaria, thereby leading to low fishing effort in Joseph Bonaparte Gulf.
+Predictably, preliminary analysis found that, when revenue per unit effort is lower in Joseph Bonaparte Gulf than in the Gulf of Carpentaria, operators will preferentially fish the Gulf of Carpentaria (AFMA 2017a).
+This would contribute to low effort in Joseph Bonaparte Gulf during years of unfavourable environmental conditions, as explained above.
+Thus, low Joseph Bonaparte Gulf effort and catches may result from a combination of poor environmental conditions in Joseph Bonaparte Gulf and better fishing opportunities elsewhere.

 Stock status determination